someobserver/recurgence/math/09-recurgent-field-equations/06-compression-and-abstraction/index.md

    The compressed metric approximates the pullback of the original metric.

-These conditions collectively maintain the essential semantic and dynamical content under the action of $\mathcal{C}$, while reducing representational complexity.
+These conditions maintain the essential semantic and dynamical content under the action of $\mathcal{C}$, while reducing representational complexity.

 ---